Information for students

 The UTS medical service is available to students for medical examinations for visas, vaccinations and other country-specific health advice.

-Current master's students should consult with UTS: International Studies staff who can advise on indicative costs.
+Current master's students should consult with International Studies staff who can advise on indicative costs.

 More information about fees, including links to the relevant fee searches, can be found at Understanding fees.

 Before undertaking In-country Study 1, students must have completed and passed: